Liver Detox: Dangers of Recycled Bile

 Think All Fiber is Created Equal?
 New Research Begs to Differ!

-Then there are fermentable fibers, they are broken down by gut bacteria, producing beneficial short chain fatty acids (SCFAs) like acetate, propionate, and butyrate.
+Then there are fermentable fibers, which are broken down by gut bacteria, producing beneficial short-chain fatty acids (SCFAs) like acetate, propionate, and butyrate.
 These fatty acids serve as an energy source for the cells lining your colon and may also offer various health benefits.
 Prebiotics, a special type of fermentable fiber, specifically boost good bacteria in the gut, aiding digestion and overall health.
 While all prebiotics are fermentable, not all fermentable fibers are prebiotics.

 So, diversity in your fiber intake is key for a well-rounded approach to digestive health.